Eel River (California): Eel River estuary

 The Eel River forms a 7 mi long estuary west of Fortuna, which has been identified as one of the most important and sensitive estuaries on the West Coast.
 The estuary consists of some 8700 acre of tidal flats, perennial and seasonal wetlands, connected by 75 mi of river channels and tidal sloughs.
 About 1550 acre consist of undeveloped wetlands while 5500 acre have been converted to agriculture.
-The estuary is the third largest coastal wetland region in California, after the Sacramento–San Joaquin River Delta and the Salinas River estuary in central California, forming an important habitat for various species of shorebirds, fish and mammals such as river otters and harbor seals.
+The estuary is the third-largest coastal wetland region in California, after the Sacramento–San Joaquin River Delta and the Salinas River estuaries in central California, forming an important habitat for various species of shorebirds, fish and mammals such as river otters and harbor seals.
 About 1100 acre of the estuary are protected as the Eel River Estuary Preserve.

 The Eel River estuary is recognized for protection by the California Bays and Estuaries Policy.

 In 2018 CalTrout, along with other partners, announced they had received a grant of over $5M to revive the degraded estuary.
 The site of the project is the Eel River Estuary Preserve, formerly known as Connick Ranch.
-The Wildlands Conservancy acquired the land in 2008 with a goal to restore the wetland system and provide public access to the scenic area.
+The Wildlands Conservancy acquired the land in 2008 with the goal of restoring the wetland system and provide public access to the scenic area.